FAQ's & Contact Us

 You must have:

-- an undergraduate degree in your chosen subject area, 50% of which should be relevant to the subject you will teach.
-If your degree is from an overseas institution you must apply for a Statement of Comparability from NARIC.
+- An undergraduate degree in your chosen subject area, 50% of which should be relevant to the subject you will teach.
+If your degree is from an overseas institution you must apply for a Statement of Comparability from UK ENIC (Formerly NARIC)

 - GCSE Grade 4 (or C) or above (or suitable equivalent) in both English Language and Mathematics.
-If your equivalent qualifications are from an overseas institution, you must apply for a Statement of Comparability from NARIC.
+If your equivalent qualifications are from an overseas institution, you must apply for a Statement of Comparability from UK ENIC (Formerly NARIC)

 If your undergraduate degree is not in the subject you are looking to teach, but you do hold an A-Level in your chosen subject, you may be able to apply for the course subject to successful completion of a Subject Knowledge Enhancement course.
 These courses are offered in Maths, Biology, Chemistry, Physics, Languages, and English.
 If your chosen subject does not offer a SKE, you must meet the normal subject-specific entry requirements as listed above.